zseri/rfcs/rfcs/0120-no-nested-with.md

   application of `with-only`, list specification in `meta` attributes of nixpkgs derivatons.

-* Completely ban the usage of `with` in nixpkgs (this would probably result in too much churn, which seems excessive for this problem).
+* Completely ban the usage of `with` in nixpkgs;
+  seems unnecessarily excessive for this problem.

 # Unresolved questions
 [unresolved]: #unresolved-questions